Tiger Lily: Growing Lilium Lancifolium

 Gardening the stunning blooms of the tiger lily flower is well worth the effort.
 Originating in Asia, tiger lily (Lilium lancifolium, also called Lilium tigrinum) is a popular ornamental plant that’s become widespread internationally due to its vibrant image.
 It’s even become naturalized in parts of the United States and is seen throughout New England in the wild.

-Of course, there’s a Tiger Lily Native American character who became popular in the children’s story Peter Pan.
-It can be hard to find tips on growing these glorious flowers online because half the time, you’re more likely to find references to her!
+Of course, there’s a Native American character Tiger Lily from Peter Pan who became popular in the children’s story.
+It’s hard to find tips on growing these glorious flowers online because half the time, you’re more likely to find references to her!

-And yet, there’s actually similarities between the two.
-After all, Tiger Lily’s a strong and independent character.
-In traditional lore, the tiger lily meaning or symbolism is said to represent the fierceness and confidence of women.
-Some actually say that the gift of a tiger lily is like saying “I dare you to love me!”
+There are similarities between the two.
+Tiger Lily’s a strong and independent character.
+In traditional lore, the tiger lily meaning is said to represent the fierceness and confidence of women.
+Some actually purport the gift of a tiger lily says “I dare you to love me!”

 |Scientific Name||Lilium lancifolium, aka Lilium tigrinum|